Mashiatmm/Mashiatmm/README.md

 ### :woman_technologist: About Me :

-Hello there! 👋 I'm Mashiat, an Adjunct Lecturer at the Department of Computer Science and Engineering at <a href="https://www.buet.ac.bd/web/#/">Bangladesh University of Engineering & Technology</a>.
+Hello there! 👋 I'm Mashiat, a Lecturer at the Department of Computer Science and Engineering at <a href="https://www.buet.ac.bd/web/#/">Bangladesh University of Engineering & Technology</a>.
 I completed my undergraduate studies at the same institution.

 - :telescope: My research interests primarily lie in the field of Computer Graphics and I am actively seeking research opportunities in the same field.